 Max Plunkett: This is no time to answer that.

 Gilda: Have you ever felt your brain catch fire?
-And a curious grateful thing go through your body?
+And a curious grateful thing goes through your body?
 Down, down to your very toes, and leave you with your ears ringing?

 Max: “That’s abnormal”